nim-lang/Nim/security.md

 ## Supported Versions

-Securiy advisories are published at: https://github.com/nim-lang/security/security/advisories?state=published
+Security advisories are published at: https://github.com/nim-lang/security/security/advisories?state=published

 Security fixes are provided in new releases and in bugfix releases.